VectorInstitute/PromptEngineering/src/reference_implementations/prompt_zoo/README.md

     If you are using the pre-built environments you do not have permissions to modify it.
 That is, you cannot pip install any new dependencies.

 2. The first option is recommended.
-However, you are free to modify by running the commands below.
+However, you can build your own venv that you are free to modify by running the commands below.
 We install our prompt module in the development mode so if we change code, the env gets updated with our changes.

     ```bash
     bash setup.sh OS=vcluster ENV_NAME=prompt_torch DEV=true